Coarse fishing & fly fishing for coarse fish at St. Tinney

 As with all UK fisheries, Anglers must be in possession of a UK Non-Migratory Trout and Coarse Rod Licence (sometimes called a Fishing Licence) which is issued by the Environment Agency.
 See https://www.gov.uk/fishing-licences/.
 An application form for these can be obtained from a post office or they can be bought on the internet here.

-We have a general set of rules and specific rules for fishing on our Specimen Lake.
-Please click on the links below to view the rules which will open in a new window.
+Please click on the link below to view the rules which will open in a new window.